R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Simulation Results and Analysis

-We see R3R achieves consistently high success and safety rates across all tested scenarios, demonstrating its effectiveness in complex multi-agent environments.
-See \cref{fig:simulation_environment} for an example of $64$ agents operating in the city-like environment.
-The only failure case was in the $128$-agent city-like scenario, where in one iteration a group of agents were unable to reach their goals within the simulation time limit.
-This was due to a combination of high density and limited free space, which led to deadlock situations that the current implementation could not resolve.
+The simulation results validate our theoretical safety guarantees, and the high success rates demonstrate the algorithm's deadlock resilience, even in dense scenarios, an example of which is given in \cref{fig:simulation_environment}.
+The only failure case occurred in the $128$-agent city-like scenario when a group of agents were unable to reach their goals within the simulation time limit, due to a combination of high density and limited free space.
+This resulted in a deadlock situation that the current implementation could not resolve.
+Safety was never violated.
 Future work will focus on enhancing deadlock resolution strategies to further improve success rates in such challenging scenarios.

-\subsubsection{Baseline Comparison}
+\subsection{Baseline Comparison}

+While comparison against state-of-the-art (e.g., MADER~\cite{tordesillas2021mader}, DREAM~\cite{senbaslarDREAMDecentralizedRealTime2025}, and EGO-Swarm~\cite{zhouEGOSwarmFullyAutonomous2020}) is desirable, these methods fundamentally assume fully-connected communication graphs and global information sharing, and adapting them to operate under strict, distance-based communication constraints changes their core behavior.
+Relative to these methods, our approach sacrifices global optimality for guaranteed constraint satisfaction under partial information.

-We compare the performance of our solver to a baseline Nonlinear MPC in Julia using Ipopt\cite{wachter_implementation_2006} and JuMP\cite{lubin_jump_2023}.
-For simplicity, we demonstrated this comparison in an empty environment.
-Agents are given the fully-planned trajectories of other agents within their communication radius.
-Inter-agent collision constraints are encoded in the optimization problem as hard constraints.
+We compare the performance of our solver to a baseline Nonlinear MPC in Julia using Ipopt~\cite{wachter_implementation_2006} and JuMP~\cite{lubin_jump_2023}, which we demonstrate in an empty environment.
+Inter-agent collision constraints with respect to neighboring agents are encoded in the optimization problem as hard constraints.
 If the resulting problem is infeasible, we attempt to solve a relaxed version of the problem, with high penalties for constraint violation.

-Due to the effects of the communication radius, the NMPC solver can find itself in unrecoverable states where no safe solution exists.
-It thus has a non-zero rate of safety violations, with performance degrading significantly as communication radius decreases and density increases.
+Due to the effects of the communication radius, the NMPC solver finds itself in unrecoverable states where no safe solution exists, and we see the rate of safety violations increase substantially as problem density increases.

-Our empirical results highlight that the NMPC solver performed well when the communication radius was large enough to ensure a fully connected network, and the density was low enough to ensure that the problem was not too constrained.
-We see these results in \Cref{tab:nmpc_success}.

-\subsubsection{Runtime Analysis}
+\subsection{Runtime Analysis}